 HOW TO FREEZE GLUTEN FREE CHOCOLATE CHIP COOKIES?

-To freeze your sugar free chocolate chip cookies, simply place the entire baking sheet of baked cookies in the freezer for 30 minutes.
-After 30 minutes, transfer the cookies to a resealable bag or an airtight container and store it in the freezer for up to 3 months.
+To freeze your sugar free chocolate chip cookies, place the entire baking sheet of baked cookies in the freezer for 30 minutes.
+After 30 minutes, transfer frozen paleo cookies to a resealable bag or an airtight container.
+Store frozen almond flour cookies in the freezer for up to 3 months.

 More low carb recipes you might like: